 Nothing happens in an administration without the chief of staff’s involvement and consulting.
 They are often referred to as the operations director of the executive branch.
 Many qualified campaign managers have gone ahead to become chiefs of staff in the administrations they helped elect.

-1. President / Prime Minister
+1. President / Prime minister

 Pretty self-explanatory, the office of the president or prime minister is the highest state position in politics, responsible for creating foreign and domestic policy.
-In the cases where there is a reigning monarchy, the postholder could either be elected via public vote or selected by representatives of the public or the Crown.
+In the cases where there’s a reigning monarchy, the postholder could either be elected via public vote or selected by representatives of the public or the Crown.

-While no specific educational qualifications are a prerequisite for the job, most politicians are either career politicians who rise in rank or notable community and business leaders who can formulate a wide-reaching agenda and can better unite the public under their leadership.
+While no specific educational qualifications are a prerequisite for the job, most politicians are either career politicians who rise in rank, or notable community and business leaders who can formulate a wide-reaching agenda and can better unite the public under their leadership.

 Anthony Scaramucci, best known as the shortest serving White House Communications Director with a measly six-day tenure, said of politics in his 2018 Vanity Fair interview: ‘I want you to imagine the worst person that you've met on Wall Street, the most ruthless and the most diabolical.
 That's the best person in Washington’.
-While perhaps a little too over the top and bitter, he wasn’t completely wrong, as politics both in the local and international arena is a cutthroat jungle, and survival mode is fully engaged.
+While perhaps a little too over-the-top and bitter, he wasn’t completely wrong, as politics both in the local and international arena is a cutthroat jungle, and survival mode is fully engaged.